-Guaranteed money is the portion of an athlete’s contract that is promised/paid to them no matter what.
+Guaranteed money is the portion of an athlete’s contract that is promised and paid to them no matter what.

-Regardless of circumstance, injury, trade, release: if a sum of money amongst the terms of a contract is guaranteed, it’s getting paid.
+Regardless of circumstance, injury, trade, or waiver: if a sum of money amongst the terms of a contract is guaranteed, it’s getting paid by the team that is on the hook.

 Guaranteed money provides security for the player and often represents the real value of a contract, rather than the inflated total number shared on social media.